Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/feature-selection.md

 Of course, the downside of focusing on pre-defined genes is that it will limit our capacity to detect novel or unexpected aspects of variation.
 Thus, this kind of focused analysis should be complementary to (rather than a replacement for) the unsupervised feature selection strategies discussed previously.

-Alternatively, we can also invert this reasoning to remove genes that are unlikely to be of interest prior to downstream analyses, thus avoiding unwanted variation that interferes with downstream interpretation.
+Alternatively, we can invert this reasoning to remove genes that are unlikely to be of interest prior to downstream analyses.
+This eliminates unwanted variation that could mask relevant biology and interfere with interpretation of the results.
+Ribosomal protein genes or mitochondrial genes are common candidates for removal, especially in situations with varying levels of cell damage within a population.
-Common candidates for removal include ribosomal protein genes or mitochondrial genes; for immune cell subsets, we might also be inclined to remove immunoglobulin genes and T cell receptor genes, where clonal expression introduces (possibly irrelevant) population structure.
+For immune cell subsets, we might also be inclined to remove immunoglobulin genes and T cell receptor genes for which clonal expression introduces (possibly irrelevant) population structure.

 ```r